Marketers today are held accountable for much more than they used to be.

 Let’s see how to optimise the features for the best possible results.

 1. Building Awareness

 As with any marketing automation platform, the first step to consider is the awareness stage of the customer journey.

-So, the question at hand is; how can Marketo help us improve the customer experience in this stage?
+So, how can Marketo help us improve the customer experience during this stage?

 Well, by using the Web Personalisation feature, we can present personalised web content to our audience.

 Additionally, it’s possible to personalise the content even if the prospect visited your website for the first time.

 Marketo can identify browsers attributes such as location or behaviour.

 For example, we can customise the imagery, offers or content towards the visitor in real-time based on the data we collected.